Micturating Cysto-Urethrogram (MCU)

 Why is my child having an MCU?

-Your baby or child is having a micturating cysto-urethrogram (MCU) to find out if they have problems with their bladder or urethra or a condition called urinary reflux.
+Your baby or child is having a micturating cysto-urethrogram (MCU) to find out if they have urinary reflux (backflow).
+If your child is a boy, they may also have an MCU to check for an obstruction of the urethra.

 What is an MCU?

-The test will take place in the x-ray (radiology) department of your hospital, or at another x-ray (radiology) centre.
+The test will take place in the radiology department of your hospital, or at another radiology centre.

 What happens during the test?